-The Multi-MUSIM UE includes the support of individual features for Connection release, Paging Cause Indication for Voice Service, Reject paging request and Paging Restriction as specified in clause 5.4.4a.
+The Multi-USIM UE includes the support of individual features for Connection release, Paging Cause Indication for Voice Service, Reject paging request and Paging Restriction as specified in clause 5.4.4a.

 A Multi-USIM UE shall use a separate PEI for each USIM when it registers to the network.